Programming-0101/TheBook/manuscript/topic-G.md

 ### ParkingCounter

 Only accepts positive, non-zero counts for available parking spaces and number of cars.
 Also, the number of cars must not exceed the number of parking spaces.
-The rules for the number of cars must als  * apply for cars entering and leaving the parking lot.
+The rules for the number of cars must also apply for cars entering and leaving the parking lot.

 **Problem Statement**